Bucknell University: Building for the future

 A growing reputation and changing expectations for undergraduate education in the United States called for improved facilities.
 The 1970s brought construction of the Elaine Langone Center, the Gerhard Fieldhouse and the Computer Center.
 In the 1980s, the capacity of Bertrand Library was doubled, facilities for engineering were substantially renovated, and the Weis Center for the Performing Arts was inaugurated.

 Heading into the 21st century, new facilities for the sciences included the renovation of the Olin Science Building, the construction of the Rooke Chemistry Building in 1990 and a new Biology Building in 1991.
 The Weis Music Building was inaugurated in 2000, the O'Leary Building for Psychology and Geology opened in the fall of 2002, the new Kenneth Langone Recreational Athletic Center opened in 2003 and the Breakiron Engineering Building in 2004.

+The campus further expanded to its south, as the Academic complex (comprising Academic West and East) opened in 2013 and 2019, respectively.
+Holmes Hall, the new home for the Freeman College of Management, opened in 2021.

+COVID-19 pandemic

+On March 10, 2020, President Bravman announced the spring 2020 semester would be completed via remote learning due to the COVID-19 pandemic.
+The fall 2020 and spring 2021 semesters were completed with students and faculty onsite.

 Campus

+Much of the university property is in East Buffalo Township.
+A portion is in the borough limits of Lewisburg.

 Grounds

 Bucknell's 450 acre campus comprises more than 100 buildings located over a gentle rise adjacent to the West Branch Susquehanna River.
 The campus is divided into Lower Campus and Upper Campus by Miller Run and the Grove, a stand of oak trees that ascends the slope.
 Lower Campus consists primarily of student housing and the institution's sports facilities.
 Upper Campus mainly contains academic buildings.
 It offers views northwest across the Buffalo Valley toward Mount Nittany and southeast across the Susquehanna River toward Montour Ridge.
 Bucknell's campus forms a cohesive architectural ensemble due to the sustained use of brick and the recurrent themes of Georgian style.
 The institution's first building, Taylor Hall, was constructed in 1848.
 The oldest residential hall on the campus is Daniel C. Roberts Hall (originally known as Old Main in 1858).
-Its newest building, Holmes Hall, was inaugurated in 2021.
+Its newest academic building, Holmes Hall, was inaugurated in 2021.